Friday, October 5, 2018

-Join HBI on Friday, October 5 at the Kenwood Interdisciplinary Research Complex, Room 1130 to learn about Revenue Diversification for Charitable Nonprofits.
+Join us on Friday, October 5 at the Kenwood Interdisciplinary Research Complex to learn more about Revenue Diversification for Charitable Nonprofits.

 - William Cleveland, Assistant Lecturer, Public & Nonprofit Administration, UW-Milwaukee